Living in a student house can feel like the first step on the pathway to being a bone fide ‘adult’.

 When you move into your student property, the first thing to do is take a gas and/or electricity meter reading and log these with the current energy supplier.

 Not doing this right away could mean you end up paying a portion of the previous tenants’ bill.

 Your landlord will be able to tell you who their energy suppliers are, but that doesn’t mean you need to continue with those suppliers.

 Once you’ve submitted your opening meter readings, you should look online to see if a cheaper tariff is available with another supplier and consider switching if it is.

 Your student property’s water supply will be managed by the local water company.

 Unfortunately, you can’t look to switch supplier when it comes to water and sewerage, so you’ll be billed according to the water company’s standard rates.

 If you have a water meter, meanwhile, you’ll pay for the exact amount of water you use rather than an estimated amount.

-Broadband may, in previous years, have been seen as more of a luxury than an essential utility, but with the coronavirus pandemic meaning students will complete more learning online than in a lecture theatre, it’s now very much a must-have.
+Decades ago, home broadband might have been seen as more of a luxury than an essential utility, but with online learning and coursework to complete, it’s now very much a must-have.

 Broadband services are highly competitive, so make sure you shop around for a good deal.